lionel95200x/lionel95200x/README.md

 ### Hi there 👋

-Hi 👋, I'm Lionel, a freelance developer living near Paris, specialized in React and React-Native.
+Hi 👋, I'm Lionel, a freelance developer living, specialized in React and React-Native.

 I’m working on multiple topic like AI Automation Project and SEO Optimization